Looking for something fun to do in September and October?

 Our fall activities start with apple picking as we are a working orchard.
 Starting in late August, we have 25 varieties of apples for you to pick throughout the season through early November.
 In addition, we have plenty of other fun activities for the whole family:

-Two corn mazes, one is 9 acre, the other smaller one is one acre
+Two corn mazes, one is 14 acres, the other smaller one is one acre

 Pick a pumpkin from the vine in our pumpkin patch